New Student Checklist:

 Complete the Medical History and Immunization Form

-Provide undergraduate admissions with an official final transcript
+Provide Undergraduate Admissions with an official final transcript

 Access your tuition and fees information

 Sign up for Direct Deposit to receive your refunds faster.
-In the Account Summary section of your MyPack Portal, click the Direct Deposit button and complete the form.
+On the My Student Account page, select the “Direct Deposit” tab and complete the Standard Direct Deposit Enrollment.
 You can also opt to receive an electronic copy of your 1098T to receive your yearly tax document quicker.

 Take placement/skills assessments

-Transfer students: Placement/skills assessments for Math and English are not required for transfer students, but based on your needs you may be required to complete placement tests for Chemistry and/or foreign languages.
+Transfer students: Placement/skills assessments for math and English are not required for transfer students, but based on your needs you may be required to complete placement tests in chemistry and/or foreign languages.
 To learn more about these assessments, visit the appropriate website:

-You must register for Orientation through your WolfPAW account via https://wolfpaw.ncsu.edu/ .
-Click on the “Orientation” link on the left column of the WolfPAW page.
+You must register for Orientation through your wolfPAW account via https://wolfpaw.ncsu.edu/ .
+Click on the “Orientation” link on the left column of the wolfPAW page.
 Read the instructions, select, and submit the Orientation you wish to attend.
 Only the session(s) available to you are offered as options.
-Review your Application Status screen in WolfPAW or your acceptance letter from Undergraduate Admissions if you are unsure of your college.
+Review your Application Status screen in wolfPAW or your acceptance letter from Undergraduate Admissions if you are unsure of your college.
 Contact New Student Orientation at 919.515.1234 immediately if you have a conflict with attending your designated Orientation session.